htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - HTCondor version 9.0.X not yet released.

+- Removed support for CREAM and Unicore grid jobs, glexec privilege separation, DRMAA, and *condor_cod*.

 New Features:

 - A new tool *condor_check_config* can be used after an upgrade when you had a working